This is part two of a series on ‘responding to mistakes and what do you do?’ Read part 1 here.

 No one alive has not accidentally forgotten something important, botched a task, said the wrong thing, failed to notice something or someone, given the wrong answer, selected the wrong choice, or carelessly tripped over their own feet.

-It is not that we make mistakes that matters, it is what we do after we make a mistake that matters.
+3. It is not that we make mistakes that matters, it is what we do after we make a mistake that matters.
+Our response matters more than the mistake.

 So, what can we do when we accidentally make a mistake?